Please note: Many favorite hiking areas were impacted by 2020 wildfires and are still closed. See below for details.

 The defining feature of the Table Rock Wilderness area is the remnant of a lava flow that once covered the entire region along the foothills of the Cascades.
 The “fortress” of Table Rock stands at 4,881 feet and from the top, hikers can see many of the famous peaks throughout Oregon and Washington.
 (Photo courtesy Bureau of Land Management)

 Mt.
 Hood Territory has the fourth most Bigfoot sightings in North America.
 The first documented sighting in Oregon dates back to 1904, so keep your eyes open while hiking in Mt.
 Hood National Forest.
-And make sure to stop into the North American Bigfoot Center in Boring, which will open their doors this fall.
-The museum will include a welcome center, gift shop, interactive displays and a library.
+And make sure to stop into the North American Bigfoot Center in Boring.
+This hands-on museum was started by Cliff Barackman from Finding Bigfoot.
+You'll learn all about the history of the mysterious cryptid and the latest gossip on possible sightings.

 Molly Johnson grew up in Mt.
 Hood Territory and loves getting to write content inspiring others to visit her beloved home.